-DHCP Clients Table.
+DHCP Client Table.
 Click the DHCP Clients Table button to view a list of PCs that have been assigned IP addresses by the Router.
-The DHCP Active IP Table screen lists the DHCP Server IP Address, Client Host Names, IP Addresses, MAC Addresses, and Expiration dates.
+The DHCP Active IP Table screen lists the DHCP Server IP Address, Client Hostnames, IP Addresses, MAC Addresses, and Interfaces.
 Click the Delete checkbox to delete a DHCP client listing.
 Click the Refresh button to update the information.
-Click the Close button to return to the Local Network screen.

 Click the Refresh button to update the on-screen information.
-For help information, click Help.
+Help information is shown on the right-hand side of a screen.
+For additional information, click More.

-Figure 5-27: Status Tab - Local Network
+Figure 5-32: Status Tab - Local Network

-Figure 5-28: DHCP Clients Table
+Figure 5-33: DHCP Active IP Table